luispedro/Programming-for-Scientists/website/index.rst

 Who teaches it?
 ---------------

-This is a *student taught* course, taught by Luís Pedro Coelho, a third-year Ph.D. student in Computational Biology.
-Luís has a BS and an MS in computer science from IST in Lisbon.
+This is a *student taught* course, taught by Luis Pedro Coelho, a third-year Ph.D. student in Computational Biology.
+Luis has a BS and an MS in computer science from IST in Lisbon.